hakavlad/tird/docs/SPECIFICATION.md

 Number of passes may be specified by the user.

-### 5. Splitting Argon2 tag, getting keys for padding, encryption, and authentication.
+### 5. Splitting Argon2 tag, getting keys for padding, encryption, and authentication

 ```
 +————————————————+——————————————+———————————————+